kolodani/BaSP-A2022-Etapa-1/README.md

 - We learned how to use flexbox to make our web page responsive

+#### Week 5 of classes

+- We learned the basics of programming and know more about the programming language that is javascript

 ## Results of the project

 #### Week 1 of development